amirrezaie1415/Concrete-Crack-Segmentation/README.md

 # Crack Segmentation in Concrete Surfaces

 This repo includes the codes for segmentation of crack pixels in images of concrete surfaces.
-The network architecture is borrowed from (https://github.com/ternaus/TernausNet), which is a variant of U-Net with a VGG16 encoder.
-To train the model, we used the public dataset [Concrete Crack Segmentation Dataset] (https://data.mendeley.com/datasets/jwsn7tfbrp/1).
+The network architecture is borrowed from (this repo)[(https://github.com/ternaus/TernausNet)], which is a variant of U-Net with a VGG16 encoder.
+To train the model, we used the public dataset (Concrete Crack Segmentation Dataset)[https://data.mendeley.com/datasets/jwsn7tfbrp/1].

 | Image          |  Prediction | Overlaied image |
 :-------------------------:|:-------------------------:|:-------------------------:|